What Are The Most Effective Types Of Counseling For Depression?

 • Physical symptoms, such as headaches, muscle tension, or slowed motor functioning

-If you've been experiencing some or all the symptoms listed above for two weeks or more, you may qualify for a diagnosis of depression.
-Contact your doctor or mental health professional to be scheduled for an evaluation.
+If you've been experiencing some of the symptoms listed above for two weeks or more, you may meet the criteria for a diagnosis of major depressive disorder.
+You can contact your doctor or mental health professional to be scheduled for an evaluation.

 What kind of therapies treat depression?